cynthia-dm1216/NoteTaker/README.md

 * The application should have a `db.json` file on the backend that will be used to store and retrieve notes using the `fs` module.

-* The following API routes should be created:
+* The following API routes were created:

   * GET `/api/notes` - Should read the `db.json` file and return all saved notes as JSON.